Clothing in India: Churidaar

 Priyanka Chopra, a Bollywood actress, in an Anarkali suit.

-The Anarkali suit is made up of a long, frock-style top and features a leggings style bottom.
-The Anarkali is worn by some women in Northern India and mostly found in Pakistan, and the Middle East.
-The Anarkali suit varies in many different lengths and embroideries including floor length Anarkali styles.
+The Anarkali suit is made up of a long, frock-style top and features a leggings-style bottom.
+The Anarkali is worn by some women in Northern India and is mostly found in Pakistan and the Middle East.
+The Anarkali suit varies in many different lengths and embroideries, including floor-length Anarkali styles.
 Many women will also opt for heavier embroidered Anarkali suits on wedding functions and events.

-Some Indian women wear Anarkali suits on occasions as well such as parties, casual lunches, etc. In India, the Anarkali is sleeveless or with sleeves ranging from cap- to elbow-length.
+Some Indian women wear Anarkali suits on occasions as well, such as parties, casual lunches, etc. In India, the Anarkali is sleeveless or with sleeves ranging from cap- to elbow-length.

 Lehenga Choli (skirt and blouse)

 A Ghagra Choli or a Lehenga Choli is the traditional clothing of women in Rajasthan and Gujarat.
-Some Punjabis also wear them and they are used in some of their folk dances.
+Some Punjabis also wear them, and they are used in some of their folk dances.
 It is a combination of lehenga, a tight choli and an odhani.
 A lehenga is a form of a long skirt that is pleated.
 It is usually embroidered or has a thick border at the bottom.
-A choli is a blouse which is cut to fit the body; it is cropped exposing the midriff and is tied at the back with naaris or ties made from the same cloth.
+A choli is a blouse which is cut to fit the body; it is cropped exposing the midriff, and is tied at the back with naaris or ties made from the same cloth.

-Different styles of ghagra cholis are worn by Indian women, ranging from a simple cotton lehenga choli as daily wear, a traditional ghagra with mirrors embellished usually worn during Navratri for the garba dance or a fully embroidered lehenga worn during the traditional Hindu and Sikh wedding ceremonies.
+Different styles of ghagra cholis are worn by Indian women, ranging from a simple cotton lehenga choli as daily wear, a traditional ghagra with mirrors embellished, usually worn during Navratri for the garba dance or a fully embroidered lehenga worn during the traditional Hindu and Sikh wedding ceremonies.

-Popular among unmarried women other than Gagra choli and Langa voni are kurta tops worn over jeans or light cotton trousers.
+Popular among unmarried women other than Ghagra choli and Langa voni are kurta tops worn over jeans or light cotton trousers.